-The travel and tourism sector is the UK's third largest employer, accounting for 9.5 per cent of total employment.
-Tourism is one of the fastest growing sectors in the UK in employment terms, employing nearly 3 million people, and the value of tourism to the UK economy is approximately £121 billion (7.1 per cent) of UK GDP.
-In 2016, travel and tourism contributed 10.2 per cent of the world GDP, and the sector now supports 292 million people in employment - that's one in ten jobs worldwide.
+The travel and tourism sector is the UK's third largest employer, accounting for 9.5 percent of total employment.
+Tourism is one of the fastest growing sectors in the UK in employment terms, employing nearly 3 million people, and the value of tourism to the UK economy is approximately £121 billion (7.1 percent) of UK gross domestic product (GDP).
+In 2016, travel and tourism contributed 10.2 percent of the world GDP, and the sector now supports 292 million people in employment - that's one in ten jobs worldwide.

-Summary of Pearson BTEC Level 1/Level 2 Tech Award in Travel and Tourism Specification Issue 3 changes
+Summary of Pearson BTEC Level 1/Level 2 Tech Award in Travel and Tourism Specification Issue 5 changes